-- The inventory is mixed and in disarray, so it is not possible to assign a specific cost to each unit.
+- Your inventory of items is mixed and not all in the same place, so it is not possible to assign a specific cost to each item.

-The calculation is simple.
+Calculating the weight average is easy.
 Take the total cost of goods available for sale and divide by the number of units available.
 When using this calculation, the cost of goods available for sale is equal to the beginning inventory plus net purchases.

 For example, you have a beginning inventory of 15,000 bricks that cost $50,000 to produce at the beginning of January, or $3.33 per brick.
 By the end of January, you add 3,000 more bricks to your inventory that cost $7,500 to produce, for an average of $2.50 per brick.
 The cost to produce the same bricks at the end of January was lower than at the beginning of the month.